CiscoTestAutomation/unicon.plugins/docs/user_guide/connection.rst

     * **login_creds**: A single credential name or a list of credentials for authenticating against the device.
 Default value is ``default``. *(Optional)*

+    * **cred_action**: A dictionary with credential names and post password action statement.
+      This allows the user to specify e.g. `sendline` to be sent after a credential password.
+      The typical use case is a terminal server connection where a return will get a response from the device. *(Optional)*

     * **learn_hostname**: Set to `True` if the actual hostname set on the device differs from the hostname parameter. *(Optional)*